IL2HorusTeam/docker-il2fb-ds/README.md

 This means that by default it's not possible to connect to Console and Device Link outside of server's containers.

 In order to overcome this, the server has to run in a custom network with a specific subnet.
-That will allow to specify the subnet in server's config.
+That will allow to specifying the subnet in the server's config.

 Add a custom network with a suitable subnet.
 For example, a network `il2ds` with a subnet `10.11.12.0/28`: